Words of Wisdom from Current Students

 Attending Non-Compulsory Courses and Seminars

-There are numerous seminars such as networking in your field, grant writing, job interviews, etc. There are also career seminars that allow you to find out what working in industry, etc. is like.
+- There are numerous seminars such as networking in your field, grant writing, job interviews, etc. There are also career seminars that allow you to find out what working in industry, etc. is like.
 These will prove useful to you in the future.
-It is not necessary to attend all of them in the first year since they are repeated on an annual basis.
+It is not necessary to attend all of them in the first year since they are repeated on an annual basis and it might be better to focus on class work and rotations.

-Teaching Assistance is required of first year students.
-However, first-year duties will be light grading that is organized over the course of one semester.
+- Teaching Assistance is required during on semester every year and includes first year students as well.
+However, first year duties will be light grading that is organized over the course of one semester.

 Getting to Mellon Institute